 Cangshan Shenci Temple in Dali City

-Cangshan Shenci Temple (苍山神祠) is situated about 2000 meters west of Dali Ancient City (大理古城) in Dali Bai Autonomous Prefecture (大理白族自治州), Yunnan Province (云南省).
-Nestled at the southern foot of Zhonghe Peak (中和峰) of Cangshan Mountain (苍山), the temple faces Zhongxi River (中溪) and is bordered by the mountains to the west and north.
-Originally constructed during the Nanzhao period (南诏), the temple features renovations from the Qing Dynasty (清) during the Jiaqing (嘉庆) and Daoguang (道光) reigns.
+Cangshan Shenci Temple (苍山神祠) is located about 2000 meters west of Dali Ancient City (大理古城) in Dali Bai Autonomous Prefecture (大理白族自治州), Yunnan Province (云南省).
+Nestled at the southern foot of Zhonghe Peak (中和峰) of Cangshan Mountain (苍山), it faces Zhongxi River (中溪) and is surrounded by mountains to the west and north.
+Originally built during the Nanzhao period (南诏), the temple was renovated during the Qing Dynasty (清) under the Jiaqing (嘉庆) and Daoguang (道光) reigns.

 Historical Significance

-Cangshan Shenci Temple is recognized as a witness to historical events that reflect ethnic unity and national integrity.
-In September 1985, the Dali Municipal People’s Government designated it as a key cultural relic protection unit at the municipal level.
-In December 1987, the Yunnan Provincial People’s Government recognized it as a key provincial-level cultural relic.
+The temple is recognized as a witness to events reflecting ethnic unity and national integrity.
+In 1985, it was designated a key municipal-level cultural relic protection unit, and in 1987, it was recognized at the provincial level.

 Historical Evolution